maxmind/mmdb-from-go-blogpost/README.md

 - your working directory (which can be located under any parent directory) must be named `mmdb-from-go-blogpost` (if you clone the code using the instructions below, this directory will be created for you)
 - a basic understanding of [Go](https://gobyexample.com/) and of [IP addresses](https://en.wikipedia.org/wiki/IP_address) and [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) will be helpful, but allowances have been made for the intrepid explorer for whom these concepts are novel!

+### Using Docker or Vagrant

+The code repository comes with a [Dockerfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Dockerfile) and a [Vagrantfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Vagrantfile) included.
+If you'd like to begin work in an environment which has all of the necessary software dependencies pre-installed, see our documentation for getting started with [Docker](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Docker.md) and [Vagrant](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Vagrant.md).

 ### AcmeCorp's data

 For the purposes of this tutorial, I have mocked up some data for a fictional company, AcmeCorp.
 This method can be adapted for your own real data, as long as that data maps to IP addresses or IP address ranges.